Get prescription for rosacea online

 What is rosacea?

-Although the exact cause of rosacea is unknown, it is not contagious and is more commonly seen in adults with fair skin.
-While there is no permanent cure, treatment can effectively control symptoms.
+Though the exact cause is unknown, rosacea is not contagious and is more common in adults with fair skin.
+In some cases, it can affect the eyes or cause thickened skin around the nose.
+While there’s no cure, symptoms can be effectively managed with treatment.

 Signs and symptoms of rosacea